ziazon/urlinsane/docs/index.md

 ## Algorithms

 The modular architecture for code extensibility allows developers to add new typosquatting algorithms with ease.
-Currently we have implements 19 typosquatting algorithms.
+Currently, we have implements 19 typosquatting algorithms.

 1. **Missing Dot(MD)** is created by omitting a dot from the domain.